 The controller is the bridge between an external Fibre Channel or SAS connection from the host and the internal interface used by the library.
 It provides the control path for the media changer commands sent from the host to the library.
-The controller relays the commands to the RCM, which processes the commands and uses them to control the robotics in the library.
+The controller relays the commands to the LCM, which processes the commands and uses them to control the robotics in the library.

 A minimum of one controller is required to connect the library's robotics to the host network.
-To learn more about the role the controller plays in the library, see Robotic Controller Connectivity on page 68.
+To learn more about the role the controller plays in the library, see Robotic Controller Connectivity on page 59.

-- Notes: An LTO tape drive can only provide the control path for one partition.
+- An LTO tape drive can only provide the control path for one partition.
 A RIM or F-QIP can provide the robotic control path for up to eight partitions.
-A RIM2 can provide the robotic control path for up to 16 partitions. - The maximum number of exporting controllers (drives and RIMs) supported by the library is six. - A TS11xx technology drive cannot provide the robotic control path.
+A RIM2 can provide the robotic control path for up to 8 partitions for a T200 or up to 12 partitions for a T380 or T680. - The maximum number of exporting controllers (drives and RIMs) supported by the library is six. - A TS11xx technology drive cannot provide the robotic control path.
 TS11xx technology partitions must use a RIM. - RIMs and F-QIPs can be configured for controller failover.
 RIMs and F-QIPs can be mixed in a failover pair; a RIM2 can only be in a failover pair with another RIM2. - If desired, you can configure multiple exporting controllers (drives or RIMs) for a partition, and export the same changer interface over the drives to provide redundancy, as long as your backup software can support this.
 These multiple paths cannot be used at the same time. - The RIM replaces the F-QIP and the E-QIP, which are no longer available for purchase. - F-QIPs can provide encryption capability using BlueScale encryption.
 See the Spectra Tape Libraries Encryption User Guide for more information. - In addition to providing the connectivity for the robotics, the F-QIP can also provide Fibre Channel connectivity for SCSI drives.
 The drives and F-QIP must be in the same DBA. - The RIM does not provide connectivity for SCSI drives, nor does it provide any encryption capability.

-RIMs and F-QIPs are mounted in the vertical controller bay located along the right side of each DBA (see Figure 4 on page 33).
+RIMs and F-QIPs are mounted in the vertical controller bay located along the right side of each DBA (see Figure 3 on page 32).